-The Sati-Zen-Practice stands on the 9 pillars of mindfulness.
+The Sati-Zen-Practice stands on the nine pillars of the Sati-Zen-Sangha.
 Consider these mindfulness practices as the pole star which shows us direction, and avoid perfectionism and intolerance.
 They are not to be considered in isolation.
 They are interwoven with the five ethical principals, the four noble truths and the eightfold path

 Haus Tao is a refuge for all who seek freedom of mind and heart.
 We offer meditation retreats rooted in the Buddhist teachings of ethics, concentration and wisdom.

 We offer the dharma in the West by passing on the Buddha’s teachings on the Four Noble Truths and the liberation from suffering.